Sustainability - Environmental Excellence at J P Systems, Inc.

 - Reduce waste by buying only what we need.

-- Support environmental health by buying items produced with, operated with, and disposed of using environmentally beneficial practices.
+- When possible buy items produced with, operated with, and disposed of using environmentally beneficial practices.

-- Support human health by avoiding products with toxic ingredients and outputs.
+- Avoid products with toxic ingredients and outputs.

-- Support social health by choosing manufacturers and vendors that treat workers and communities with equity and respect.
+- Choose manufacturers and vendors that treat workers and communities with equity and respect.

 Use these basic considerations prior to making purchases:

 - Is it necessary?
-Habit and impulse can be powerful drivers and may lead to unnecessary purchases.
-Confirm the purchase meets an actual need, and, if so, what quantity is really necessary.
-Evaluate automatic re-orders periodically to make sure they still reflect current needs.
+Habit and impulse can lead to unnecessary purchases.
+Confirm that you truly need the product and determine the appropriate quantity.
+Regularly evaluate automatic re-orders to ensure they still meet your current needs.

-- Is it made from reused or recycled products?
+- Wherever possible reuse items or purchase recycled products.
 From office supplies to building supplies, products made with recycled content cause significantly less environmental stress than those made with brand new materials.
 Details about what portion of the product/packaging are made from recycled content should be available on the product label.
-Click for more detail on label language.
+Click for more detail on label language from the FTC.

 - Is the packaging minimal?
-In the U.S., 90% of product packaging goes to the landfill.
+In the U.S. according to the EPA 79% of product packaging goes to the landfill.
 Choose options with the most minimal packaging possible.
-For larger and/or repeat orders, work with vendors to set low/no packaging delivery standards.

-- Is it energy and water efficient?
+- Research the energy and water efficiency ratings.
 Products designed for low energy/water use are good environmental and economic choices, providing years of operational savings in water, energy, and dollars.
-Choose products with WaterSense and Energy Star certifications.
+Select products with WaterSense and Energy Star certifications.
 For electronics, look for products with an EPEAT rating of silver or higher.
 Avoid products that require continuous power.

 - Is it a low/no toxins choice?
-Harmful chemicals can be found in anything from cleaning products to paint to three-ring binders, but equally effective low/no toxin options are available.
-Avoid products with VOCs, formaldehyde, chlorine and PVCs, lead, and mercury.
-For cleaning, sanitary, and building equipment and maintenance products, look for options that are Green Seal or Ecologo certified.
+Many everyday items—from cleaning supplies to paint to three-ring binders—contain harmful chemicals, but safer alternatives exist.
+Choose products free of VOCs, formaldehyde, chlorine, PVCs, lead, and mercury.
+For cleaning, sanitary, and maintenance needs, select items certified by Green Seal or Ecologo certified.

 - Is the product made in a socially responsible way?
 Look for goods and services from companies that prioritize social responsibility, including a workplace free from harassment and discrimination, fair wages and conditions for workers, and environmentally friendly operations.
 Fair Trade Certification indicates a product has been vetted for “safe working conditions, environmental protections, sustainable livelihoods and community development funds” and can be a good starting point, as is checking for participation in the Fair Labor Association.
 Reviewing published company policies and relevant media from reliable news sources can also provide useful context.
 The US Department of Labor maintains a list of products considered likely to be made by child or forced labor.
 When you do not have time to research or cannot find the information you need, here’s a basic rule of thumb: if a product is priced so low it is hard to believe, it is highly likely that the people making it are being exploited.
 Think twice.